-You can use your favorite nuts, but I have found that pecans or walnuts are my favorite for this.
-You can use either, or blend both, but make sure to chop them up fine.
+In this recipe you can use your favorite nuts, but I have found that pecans or walnuts are my favorite for this.
+Feel free to use either, or blend both, but make sure to chop them up fine.

-- You will first want to preheat your oven to 350 degrees F.
+- Start by preheating your oven to 350 degrees F.

-- You will then cream the eggs, milk, vanilla, and sugar.
+- Then cream the eggs, milk, vanilla, and sugar.
 You can use a stand mixer, or a hand mixer for this.

 - Add the applesauce, coconut oil, cinnamon and nutmeg and continue to mix for 2 minutes.